 Data Management and Ownership

-Unfortunately many executives find the subject of data management to be boring or can’t see the value of it over other projects and pay only lip service to the need for the business to focus on it – until they realise how much is really at stake.
+Unfortunately, many executives find the subject of data management to be boring or can’t see the value of it over other projects and pay only lip service to the need for the business to focus on it – until they realize how much is really at stake.

 - Damages the corporate image.